lloydlowUOA/public_notes/snakemake_vs_nextflow/snakemake_vs_nextflow.md

 </summary>
 <p>

-* Declarative Workflow Definition: Workflows are defined in a human-readable, Python-based domain-specific language.
+* **Declarative Workflow Definition**: Workflows are defined in a human-readable, Python-based domain-specific language.
 This language allows you to specify rules, input and output files, and the steps to generate the output from the input.

-* Automatic Dependency Resolution: Snakemake automatically analyzes the workflow and determines the dependencies between different steps.
+* **Automatic Dependency Resolution**: Snakemake automatically analyzes the workflow and determines the dependencies between different steps.
 This makes it easier to express the relationships between different tasks in your analysis.

-* Parallel and Cluster Execution: Snakemake can execute jobs in parallel, taking advantage of multicore systems.
+* **Parallel and Cluster Execution**: Snakemake can execute jobs in parallel, taking advantage of multicore systems.
 It also supports execution on computing clusters, distributing jobs across nodes.

-* Dynamic Workflow: Snakemake supports dynamic workflows, meaning that the workflow can adapt based on certain conditions or inputs.
+* **Dynamic Workflow**: Snakemake supports dynamic workflows, meaning that the workflow can adapt based on certain conditions or inputs.
 This is useful when dealing with large datasets or complex analyses.

-* Logging and Reporting: Snakemake provides detailed logging of each step in the workflow, making it easier to diagnose issues.
+* **Logging and Reporting**: Snakemake provides detailed logging of each step in the workflow, making it easier to diagnose issues.
 It also generates HTML reports summarizing the execution of the workflow.

-* Integration with Conda: Snakemake can automatically create and manage conda environments, ensuring that the required software dependencies are available for each step in the workflow.
+* **Integration with Conda**: Snakemake can automatically create and manage conda environments, ensuring that the required software dependencies are available for each step in the workflow.

-* Community and Documentation: Snakemake has an active community, and there is extensive documentation available.
+* **Community and Documentation**: Snakemake has an active community, and there is extensive documentation available.
 The community provides support and shares workflows, making it easier to adopt and extend existing pipelines.

 </p>
 </details>